Cream. It started with a dream.

 Chocolate Chip Cookies with chunks of caramel baked inside creates the perfect cookie for our Salted Caramel Cookie Sundae!

 When Cream opened in 2010, the first signature specialty was a Boston Cooler (vanilla ice cream blended with Vernors).
 Vernors is the oldest surviving ginger ale brand in the United States and was created in Detroit, MI.
 The name Boston Cooler is believed to be named after Detroit’s Boston Boulevard.
 In 2010 you were not able to buy Vernors in Massachusetts, so when Lenora’s family would take trips to Ohio to visit her nephew they would bring back cases of the ginger ale.
 It is now available at Wegman’s Markets.

 Cold brew by the glass and as the basis for our version of an affogato.

 Premium craft sodas, seltzer waters, bottled water and the water used for our signature cold brew.

 A talented local Pastry Chef from Plymouth, MA whose Belgian Dark Couverture Chocolate cake with a center of satisfying molten, creamy peanut butter is the basis for the specialty sundae, Peanut Butter After Dark.

-Seasonal Fresh Fruit from local farms are the basis for summer desserts
+Seasonal fresh fruit from local farms are the base for summer desserts